PaddlePaddle/Paddle/doc/design/block.md

 out = rnn()
 ```
-the method `pd.get_variable` can help retrieve a Variable by a name, a Variable may store in a father block, but might be retrieved in a child block, so block should have a variable scope that supports inheritance.
+the method `pd.get_variable` can help retrieve a Variable by a name, a Variable may store in a parent block, but might be retrieved in a child block, so block should have a variable scope that supports inheritance.

 In compiler design, the symbol table is an data structure created and maintained by compilers in order to store information about the occurrence of various entities such as variable names, function names, classes, etc.